echedev/theseus-navigator/README.md

   const CustomNavigatorBuilder();

   @override
-  Widget build(BuildContext context, TheseusNavigator navigator) {
+  Widget build(BuildContext context, NavigationController navigator) {
     // Your implementation of wrapper widget is here.
     // You have an access a navigator's stack and current destination.
   }